SCGA Women's Team Play Finals

 Saturday, June 30, 2019, at Sandpiper GC

 SCGA Women’s Team Play is a competition open to regular member clubs maintaining at least one 18-hole golf course of at least 3,000 yards in length.
-Participating clubs may enter up to two 12 player teams.
-Clubs are arranged into groups of four, and their respective 12-woman teams play a series of six home and away matches within their assigned group.
+Participating clubs may enter up to two 12-person teams.
+Clubs are arranged into groups of four, and their respective 12-person teams play a series of six home and away matches within their assigned group.
 All competitions play four-ball net match play.
 Group winners then meet in single elimination play-offs, culminating in an 18-hole championship.

 Braemar CC Wins Epic Final For The Ages

 As if nine divisions, 35 teams and months of heated battle weren't enough, the Women’s Team Play Final saw Antelope Valley CC and Braemar CC lock up in an epic championship match that had every putt matter, even down the last.